-Danny Goodwin is a New York-based artist working primarily in photography.
-A native Texan, his photographic, video and installation work has been seen in numerous solo and group exhibitions at Jack the Pelican Presents, Art Resources Transfer, Ronald Feldman Fine Arts, Momenta Art, and the Brooklyn Museum of Art, all in New York City, as well as the California Museum of Photography in Riverside, California; Proposition Gallery in Belfast, Ireland; Washington Project for the Arts in Washington, D. C.; Penn State Altoona, Pennsyvania; Cartel Gallery, London, U.K.; Galerie Sans Titre in Brussels, Belgium; UKS in Oslo, Norway; and Rensselaer Polytechnic Institute in Troy, New York.
-Danny Goodwin is a 2005 Artists' Fellowship recipient of the New York Foundation for the Arts (NYFA).
+Goodwin is a 2005 Artists' Fellowship recipient of the New York Foundation for the Arts (NYFA).
 His publication credits include The Boston Globe, Influence Magazine, Details Magazine, i-D Magazine, Pierogi Press, The Brooklyn Rail, The New York Daily News, The Washington Post, The Seattle Times, The Ft.
 Worth Star-Telegram and The Albany Times Union.
-He is Associate Professor and Head of Photography and Related Media in the Department of Art and Art History at the University at Albany, State University of New York.
-Goodwin joined the faculty of the University at Albany in 1999 and previously taught photography and digital imaging at both Purdue University and the Cooper Union School of Art.
+He is Associate Professor of Art and Director of the Studio Art program in the Department of Art and Art History in College of Arts and Sciences at the University at Albany, SUNY and has previously taught photography and digital imaging at both Purdue University and the Cooper Union School of Art.
 He received an M.F.A. in Combined Media from Hunter College in 1992 and a B.F.A. in Photography from the School of Art at the University of North Texas in 1989.